FilmCoder/Discourse/README.md

 3. The users proceed through a GUIDED debate.
 There is no arguing, only listening.
 This facilitates undestanding and helps errode the impulse to block your friend out with your own voice.
 6. After the discussion, users enter something relevant they learned from their discussion partner, and the most notable reflections are archived in our issue database, chronicling a history of productive discussion.

 There is no sense of "party" in our application.
 It's important to discuss the issues themselves, not "I'm a Democrat/Republic so I'm told what to think by my party."
 We should think for ourselves.
-In the words of George Washington:

-"However [political parties] may now and then answer popular ends, they are likely in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government, destroying afterwards the very engines which have lifted them to unjust dominion."
+"However [political parties] may now and then answer popular ends, they are likely in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government, destroying afterwards the very engines which have lifted them to unjust dominion." - George Washington's farewell address| Saturday, September 17, 1796

 ## Broader Overview
 A selection of four curated issues are added each week.
 Users select an issue to discuss, and are matched with another user for a guided discussion of the issue, their perspective, and their respective solutions.
 After the discussion, each is asked to state one meaningful idea presented by the other, which are added to a list of reflections.
 Reflections may be liked by users, and the X most-liked reflections at the end of the week are archived.